 The Balearic Islands are one of Spain's most popular summer holiday destinations, a group of island gems in the Mediterranean Sea to the east of Valencia on the mainland of Spain.
-But despite the arrival of planeloads of sun-seekers to its shores each year, all four of the islands have retained much of their intrinsic beauty.
+But, despite the arrival of hordes of sun-seekers to its shores each year, all four of the islands have retained much of their intrinsic beauty.

 The largest of the islands is Mallorca, where the original sun-and-sea tourism has developed in recent years to incorporate agro tourism initiatives and boutique accommodation in its rural and mountainous interior – a very different holiday experience to the traditional coastal resorts and an increasingly popular alternative.
 There are also opportunities for walking in the Serra de Tramuntana mountains, playing golf on world-class courses and driving along scenic coastal routes.
 Each of these activities could easily be the basis for a Mallorca holiday in its own right, or as a diversion from lazy days beside the sea at one of the main coastal resorts.

 Cathedral Palma de Mallorca